 Researchers in the field of international human rights must navigate a sometimes confusing array of treaties, reports, case law and other documents.
 This guide is intended to lead researchers through the primary materials and introduce important secondary sources.
 While general human rights sources are covered in the guide, special attention is paid to resources that specifically address international women's human rights.
 Materials marked with are recommended and have been very useful to the librarians.

-If you have questions, please feel free to contact the Wolff Library reference desk at 202-662-4195 or by email: firstname.lastname@example.org.
-You may also submit your question via this online form to request a research consultation with a librarian.
+If you have questions, please feel free to contact the Wolff Library reference desk by phone (202-662-4195) or by email: email@example.com.
+Use this online form to request a research consultation with a librarian.